๐Ÿฅ—Intro to Nutrition

 Why This Matters

-Protein isn't just about building muscle—it's the structural foundation for enzymes, hormones, immune cells, and virtually every tissue in your body.
-When you're tested on protein sources, you're really being asked to demonstrate your understanding of amino acid profiles, bioavailability, nutrient density, and how different sources fit into dietary patterns.
+Protein isn't just about building muscle.
+It's the structural foundation for enzymes, hormones, immune cells, and virtually every tissue in your body.
+When you're tested on protein sources, you're really being asked to show your understanding of amino acid profiles, bioavailability, nutrient density, and how different sources fit into dietary patterns.
 The distinction between complete and incomplete proteins, animal versus plant sources, and the unique nutritional packages each food delivers are concepts that show up repeatedly on exams.

 Understanding protein sources also connects to broader nutrition principles: protein quality, complementary proteins, and the relationship between protein intake and overall health outcomes.
-Don't just memorize which foods contain protein—know why certain sources are considered higher quality, what makes a protein "complete," and how different sources contribute additional nutrients beyond protein itself.
-That conceptual understanding is what separates strong exam performance from simple recall.
+Don't just memorize which foods contain protein.
+Know why certain sources are considered higher quality, what makes a protein "complete," and how different sources contribute additional nutrients beyond protein itself.

 Complete Animal Proteins

-Animal-based proteins contain all nine essential amino acids in proportions that closely match human needs, giving them high biological value.
-These sources are efficiently absorbed and utilized by the body, making them benchmarks for protein quality.
+Animal-based proteins contain all nine essential amino acids in proportions that closely match human needs, giving them high biological value (a measure of how efficiently your body can use a protein source).
+These sources are efficiently absorbed and utilized, making them benchmarks for protein quality.

 Lean Meats (Chicken, Turkey, Beef)

-• Complete protein with high biological value—provides all essential amino acids in optimal ratios for muscle protein synthesis
+• Complete protein with high biological value.
+All essential amino acids are present in optimal ratios for muscle protein synthesis.

-• Iron content varies by type: red meat delivers highly absorbable heme iron, while poultry offers less but still significant amounts
+• Iron content varies by type.
+Red meat delivers highly absorbable heme iron (the form found in animal tissue), while poultry offers less but still meaningful amounts.

-• Lean cuts minimize saturated fat intake—important for cardiovascular health while maintaining protein benefits
+• Lean cuts minimize saturated fat intake.
+This matters for cardiovascular health while still maintaining the protein benefits.

 Fish and Seafood

-• Dual nutritional benefit—delivers complete protein alongside omega-3 fatty acids (EPA and DHA) that support cardiovascular and cognitive function
+• Dual nutritional benefit.
+Fish delivers complete protein alongside omega-3 fatty acids (specifically EPA and DHA), which support cardiovascular and cognitive function.

-• Lower calorie density than red meat—fatty fish like salmon provide roughly 20g protein per 3oz serving with heart-healthy fats
+• Lower calorie density than red meat.
+Fatty fish like salmon provide roughly 20g protein per 3oz serving with heart-healthy fats rather than saturated fat.

-• Variety in nutrient profiles: fatty fish emphasize omega-3s, while shellfish like shrimp offer selenium and zinc with minimal fat
+• Variety in nutrient profiles.
+Fatty fish (salmon, mackerel) emphasize omega-3s, while shellfish like shrimp offer selenium and zinc with minimal fat.

 Eggs

-• Reference protein for biological value—historically scored 100 on protein quality scales because of near-perfect amino acid balance
+• The reference protein for biological value.
+Eggs historically scored 100 on protein quality scales because of their near-perfect amino acid balance.
+Other foods are often compared against this standard.

-• Choline-rich source—one egg provides about 150mg of this essential nutrient critical for neurotransmitter synthesis and liver function
+• Choline-rich source.
+One egg provides about 150mg of choline, an essential nutrient critical for neurotransmitter synthesis and liver function.

-• Whole eggs vs. whites trade-off: yolks contain most vitamins and choline, whites deliver protein with minimal calories
+• Whole eggs vs. whites trade-off.
+Yolks contain most of the vitamins and choline; whites deliver protein with minimal calories.
+For overall nutrient density, the whole egg wins.

-Compare: Eggs vs. Fish—both provide complete protein, but eggs excel in choline content while fish delivers omega-3 fatty acids.
-If an exam question asks about brain-supporting nutrients from protein sources, either works, but for different reasons.
+Compare: Eggs vs. Fish: both provide complete protein, but eggs excel in choline content while fish delivers omega-3 fatty acids.
+If an exam question asks about brain-supporting nutrients from protein sources, either could work, but for different reasons.

 Dairy Products (Milk, Yogurt, Cheese)

-• Fermented options add probiotics—yogurt and kefir support gut microbiome health while delivering protein
+• Fermented options add probiotics.
+Yogurt and kefir support gut microbiome health while still delivering protein.

 Complete Plant Proteins